 Seeing Time Differently

-Why do you think it has to be that way?
-In a light-hearted exercise, we'll look at the worst case scenario by creating a time management catastrophe.
-What would happen if you...?
+In this light-hearted exercise, we'll look at the worst-case scenario by creating a time management catastrophe.

-Here delegates will identify the three things they'd like to change about their time management.
+Delegates will identify the three things they'd like to change about their time management.

 The "V" of Well-being

-Sometimes we immerse ourselves in the little jobs because they're easier all the while letting the bigger, maybe even more important tasks, get the better of us.
+Sometimes we immerse ourselves in the little jobs because they're easier, while letting the bigger, more important tasks, get the better of us.

-It's a useful time management skill to develop and can mean the difference between getting things done and eternal time wasting!
+It's a useful skill to develop and can mean the difference between getting things done and eternal time wasting!